xqd7aq/fastapi-devcontainer/README.md

         ```
         git config --global --add safe.directory '*'
         ```
     - We recommend using SSH key authentication to GitHub.
+(Go [here](SSH.md) for setup instructions.)
 Notice line 20 of the `.devcontainer/devcontainer.json` file maps the owner's SSH directory into the container.
     - Line 21 of the configuration maps your `~/.gitconfig` file into the container as well.

 3. With that setup complete, fork and clone this repository to your local machine and open in VS Code.